-Some corridors are fairly short and have a high market demand for retail or office uses, and often for upper-story residences as well, while others are part of a street grid so are easily accessible to surrounding neighborhoods.
+Some corridors are fairly short and have a high market demand for retail or office uses, and often for upper-story residences as well, while others are part of a street grid so they are easily accessible to surrounding neighborhoods.
 Some pass through a community while others are located around the perimeter.
 Corridors may be major transportation routes, carrying thousands of vehicular trips a day, while others are primarily limited to local traffic.

-Most of these corridors would be improved by identifying nodes of concentrated commercial or mixed-use activity; land between the nodes are ideal locations for missingmiddle housing, larger residential and office buildings, and auto-oriented retail uses.
-Transforming a corridor -- for instance creating a new main street along a particular segment of the corridor -- is a complex process.
+Most of these corridors would be improved by allowing, and adding, green infrastructure within the right-of-way and by identifying nodes of concentrated commercial or mixed-use activity.
+The land between the nodes are ideal locations for missing-middle housing, larger residential and office buildings, and auto-oriented retail uses.

+Transforming a corridor-for instance creating a new Main Street along a particular segment of the corridor-is a complex process.
 It starts with making the "tame" and "evolve" zoning changes described earlier, but then requires additional commitments and investments from both the public and private sector.
 The first step is to identify potential segments for such a transformation.
-Main street districts are typically viable up to 1⁄4 or even 1⁄2 mile.
+Main Street districts are typically viable up to 1⁄4 or even 1⁄2 mile.
 Beyond this length, the walkable retail environment degrades; other uses should predominate, such as housing, offices, or auto-oriented retail.
 A physical plan is required for the proposed main street segment.